Quantcast

 United States

-This will be my third TDA trip.
+This will be my fifth TDA trip.
 I retired from a banking career in New York in 2016.
 I’ve done many other long distance cycling trips, including across the US in 2017.

 right arrow